 The Black Magic material, mixed with 30-percent nylon and 20-percent rubber, provide a combination of strength, durability, and comfort that can stand up to the punishment you can give them.

 The low profile design won’t mess with your watch and slim construction removes seam size and improves dexterity.
-The base of the fingers are treated to air-cooled comfort with mesh vents and these gloves have a tab built in for quick and easy pull on or pull off action.
+The base of the fingers is treated to air-cooled comfort with mesh vents and these gloves have a tab built-in for quick and easy pull-on or pull-off action.